scottfalbo/reading-notes/201/read-14.md

 + `perspective();` is like a vanishing point.
 The higher the value the further away the vanishing point will appear.
   + you can add perspective to single element or to a group by applying the property to the parent element.
   + `perspective-origin: x y;`

 ### 3D Transforms
++ 2D transforms alter the x and y axes.
+Using 3D dimensional transforms you can change elements on the z axes, `rotateZ`.
++ `scaleZ` scales the element on the z axes
++ `translateZ` Push the z Axes away or bring it closer.
++ `transform-style;`
++ > On occasion three-dimensional transforms will be applied on an element that is nested within a parent element which is also being transformed.
+In this event, the nested, transformed elements will not appear in their own three-dimensional space.
+To allow nested elements to transform in their own three-dimensional plane use the `transform-style` property with the `preserve-3d` value.
++ `backface-visibility;`
++ > When working with three-dimensional transforms, elements will occasionally be transformed in a way that causes them to face away from the screen.
+This may be caused by setting the `rotateY(180deg)` value for example.
+By default these elements are shown from the back.
+So if you prefer not to see these elements at all, set the `backface-visibility` property to `hidden`, and you will hide the element whenever it is facing away from the screen.